Chalarangelo/30-seconds-of-code/snippets/stringPermutations.md

 - Use `Array.prototype.map()` to combine the letter with each partial permutation.
 - Use `Array.prototype.reduce()` to combine all permutations in one array.
 - Base cases are for `String.prototype.length` equal to `2` or `1`.
-- ⚠️ **WARNING**: This function's execution time increases exponentially with each character.
-Anything more than 8 to 10 characters will cause your browser to hang as it tries to solve all the different combinations.
+- ⚠️ **WARNING**: The execution time increases exponentially with each character.
+Anything more than 8 to 10 characters will cause your environment to hang as it tries to solve all the different combinations.

 ```js
 const stringPermutations = str => {